lfagundes/oosheet/docs/index.rst

     $ sudo aptitude install python-uno

-OOSheet was developed and tested on Python 2.6 and OpenOffice.org 3.2.
+OOSheet was developed and tested on Python 2.6 and LibreOffice 3.3.
 It should work in other versions, though.
 If you try it in other environments, please report results to author.

 Source
 ======